YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 REPLICATE
 ++++++++++++

 Control the logical multi-site operation of YottaDB.
-For more information on the qualifiers of the MUPIP REPLICATE command, refer to `Chapter 7: “Database Replication” <./dbrepl.html>`_ .
+For more information on the qualifiers of the MUPIP REPLICATE command, refer to `Chapter 7: "Database Replication" <./dbrepl.html>`_ .

 +++++++++
 RESTORE